Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 imu.header.stamp.fromSec(time);

-Then, for acceleration, we calculate the averaged value using the method described above.
+For acceleration, we calculate the averaged value using the previously described method:

 auto dv = dv_sum / sensingSteps;